twofingerrightclick/svdoever.github.io/src/pages/Web-components-the-silver-bullet-for-Sitecore-SXA.md

 ---
 title: Web components the silver bullet for Sitecore SXA?
 date: '2020-08-27'
 spoiler: Sitecore SXA is a great way forward in structuring the way of building Sitecore web sites, providing a set of standard renderings and provide an editing experience for the web site maintainers.
 But sooner than later you want to extend/replace the out-of-the-box set of renderings, calling in the front-end developers to do their magic.
-At that moment there are many ways they can do their work, and in this post I will describe in what is in my opinion the optimal way for performance, SEO, front-end developer experience, and separation of concerns.
+At that moment there are many ways they can do their work, and in this post, I will describe in what is in my opinion the optimal way for performance, SEO, front-end developer experience, and separation of concerns.
 ---

 Sitecore SXA is a great way forward in structuring the way of building Sitecore web sites, providing a set of standard renderings and provide an editing experience for the web site maintainers.
 But sooner than later you want to extend/replace the out-of-the-box set of renderings, calling in the front-end developers to do their magic.
-At that moment there are many ways they can do their work, and in this post I will describe in what is in my opinion the optimal way for performance, SEO, front-end developer experience, and separation of concerns.
+At that moment there are many ways they can do their work, and in this post, I will describe in what is in my opinion the optimal way for performance, SEO, front-end developer experience, and separation of concerns.

 ## Introduction
 A good Sitecore SXA project needs good front-end developers, and good front-end developers don't write ASP.NET Razor views and jQuery.
 We already had this problem a few years ago when we were done by the workflow of front-end developers writing a site mockup in HTML with SASS, and jQuery for the interactive elements, and back-end developers translating this into ASP.NET Razor views.
 That has not even the worst part - the trouble of keeping the changes to the often extensive amount of HTML in the mockup site in sync with the Razor views was the really bad part.